 Since excessive noise levels can adversely affect human activities and human health, federal, state, and local governmental agencies have set forth criteria or planning goals to minimize or avoid these effects.
-Noise guidelines are generally expressed using one of several noise averaging methods, including energy-equivalent sound/noise descriptor (L{eq}), Day/Night Average Sound Level (DNL), or Community Noise Equivalent Level (CNEL).51 These descriptors are used to measure a location's overall noise exposure, given that there are times when noise levels are higher (e.g., when a jet is taking off from an airport or when a leaf blower is operating) and times when noise levels are lower (e.g., during lulls in traffic flows on freeways or in the middle of the night).
+Noise guidelines are generally expressed using one of several noise averaging methods, including L{eq} , DNL, or CNEL.
+48 These descriptors are used to measure a location's overall noise exposure, given that there are times when noise levels are higher (e.g., when a jet is taking off from an airport or when a leaf blower is operating) and times when noise levels are lower (e.g., during lulls in traffic flows on freeways or in the middle of the night).
 L{max} is the maximum A-weighted noise level during a measurement period.